 - 1 teaspoon salt

 - 2 cups whipping cream (or half and half)

 - ½ cup Gruyere cheese

 - 6 small zucchini sliced about ¼ inch thick

 - Snipped fresh chives for garnish

 - Arrange half of the zucchini in the prepared casserole dish overlapping each other.
-Spread half of the sauce on top followed by ½ cup mozzarella cheese.
-Repeat with another layer of zucchini and sauce topped with mozzarella cheese and remaining parmesan cheese.
+Spread half of the sauce on top, followed by ½ cup mozzarella cheese and ½ cup Gruyere cheese.
+Repeat with another layer of zucchini and sauce.

-- Bake for 25 minutes or until the zucchini are fork tender and the top is starting to brown.
+- Bake for 25 minutes or until the zucchini is fork tender and the top starts to brown.
 Sprinkle with chives before serving.